Online Master of Science in Computer Science (Online MSCS)

 Engineering

 From computer games to control systems, you can design, optimize, and maintain elaborate systems as a software engineer.
-Our Software Engineering concentration offers students extensive coursework covering the technical and problem-solving skills necessary to work in front-end, back-end, and full-stack leadership roles.
+Students explore coursework covering the technical and problem-solving skills necessary to work in front-end, back-end, and full-stack leadership roles.

 Cutting-Edge Online MSCS Curriculum

-Inspired by industry trends and innovative research, the UT online MSCS curriculum introduces and emphasizes emerging areas of computer science that elevate your skills and knowledge to exceed industry standards.
-The online MSCS courses cater to students with existing computer science expertise so instructors can delve into advanced program topics.
+Inspired by industry trends and innovative research, the online MSCS curriculum introduces and emphasizes emerging areas of computer science that elevate your skills and knowledge to exceed industry standards.

 Theoretical and practical aspects of machine learning techniques related to pattern recognition.
 Statistical methods studied include Bayesian and linear classifiers, support vector machines, neural networks, and unsupervised learning.
 Syntactic methods include grammatical inference, string matching, and Markov chains.
 Ensemble methods include random forests, adaptive boosting, and classifier fusion.